Vindyam/PowerBICustomerChurnAnalytics/README.md

 # Customer Churn Analytics Dashboard (Power BI)

 ## Project Overview
-This is a **GitHub-ready Power BI portfolio project** built from a customer churn dataset.
+This is a Power BI portfolio project built from a customer churn dataset.
 It is designed to showcase:
 - business intelligence dashboard design
 - KPI development with DAX
 - customer retention analysis